BUMETCS673/cs673olf25project-cs673olf25_team1/team.md

+# CS673 2025 Fall 1 Team1 - Chit Chat
+**Masih Vahida** - Team Leader \
-Hello, This is Masih Vahida, the team leader of the team 1 Hello, this is Ardit Briskaj, I am the requirement leader of the team.
+Hello, This is Masih Vahida, the team leader of the team 1 **Ardit Briskaj** - Requirement Leader  \
+Hello, this is Ardit Briskaj, I am the requirement leader of the team.
+**Deasia Little** - QA Leader  \
 Hello, this is Deasia Little.
 I am the QA leader of team 1 for the CS 673 Fall 1 online class.
 I look forward to working with the team on this project as I complete my Master's in Software Development.
 Our team has a good project idea.
+**Jordyn Lipsey** - Configuration Leader \
+Hello, my name is Jordyn Lipsey.
+I am the Configuration Leader for Team 1 of CS 673 Fall 1.
+This is my final semester of the Master of Science in Software Development program.
+My undergraduate is in Actuarial Science from University of Wisconsin – Eau Claire.
+Since graduating, I have worked as a machine learning engineer with a background in actuarial and data science.